aswinpradeep/audio_tokenizer/README.md

 # Audio_tokenizer

-Repo contains code to tokenize audio files into multiple useful  chunks based on pauses.
+Repo contains code to tokenize audio files into multiple useful chunks based on pauses and save the details to a csv file for furthur analysis.

 Code usage: